visual-assault/visual-assault.github.io/_posts/2016-11-06-travel-italy-switzerland.md

 only my actions will have any impact on the outcomes.
 To foster a feeling of contentment with what **is**, not what could or may be.
 These are things I discovered not out on the road, or on a mountain path, but within myself.
-These learnings are no discoverable by going farther, or hiking higher, but by allocating time and opening oneself to finding them.
+These learnings are not discoverable by going farther, or hiking higher, but by allocating time and opening oneself to finding them.
 One has to both open the door, but then be willing to walk through the doorway.